 All of this means that the Isle of Man has a unique culture of its own.
-As you travel around the island you come across plenty of evidence of its earliest inhabitants (more about them in my next post) and of the later Celtic settlers and Norse invaders.
+As you travel around the island you come across plenty of evidence of its earliest inhabitants (read more about the ancient sites of the Isle of Man) and of the later Celtic settlers and Norse invaders.
 Which brings us back to the Manx crosses.
 Celtic crosses can be found across the British Isles, but there seems to be a particular abundance in the Isle of Man.
 And what makes the Manx crosses particularly interesting is the juxtaposition of Celtic and Norse traditions.

 Manx Crosses and Oghams

 The crosses are part of the early Christian heritage of the Isle of Man.
 Christianity arrived around the 5th century, probably with St Patrick or his followers.
 There was a brief hiatus in the 9th century when the Vikings invaded, bringing their pagan beliefs with them.
 But it wasn’t long before the Vikings adopted the local religion, and Christianity flourished again.